TechThursday #10 – Hydrogen in the Nordics & the Baltic Region

 08:18–08:40 – Introductory Presentations by Panelists:

-• Tordur Arnasson, VP, Capgemini Invent
+• Thordur Arnasson, VP, Capgemini Invent

 The Scaling Problem – Making AI Operational at Industrial Scale